‘I want them to think, “I belong”’: Princeton to honor Black alumna at site once named for Woodrow Wilson

 The university’s leaders had considered removing Wilson’s name from campus buildings after student protesters demanded change in 2015, but declined to do so the following year even as they committed to better reflect the complexities of his legacy.

-In June, amidst a national reckoning over racial injustice and calls from many at Princeton, Eisgruber told campus that the board of trustees had decided to rename Wilson College and the School of Public and International Affairs, because “trustees concluded that Woodrow Wilson’s racist thinking and policies make him an inappropriate namesake.”
+In June, amid a national reckoning over racial injustice and calls for a change from many at Princeton, Eisgruber told the campus that the board of trustees had decided to rename Wilson College and the Woodrow Wilson School of Public and International Affairs because “trustees concluded that Woodrow Wilson’s racist thinking and policies make him an inappropriate namesake.”

-Wilson is different than Confederate leaders or people famous for their defense of slavery, Eisgruber wrote.
+Wilson is different from Confederate leaders or people famous for their defense of slavery, Eisgruber wrote.
 “Princeton honored Wilson not because of, but without regard to or perhaps even in ignorance of, his racism,” he wrote.
 “That, however, is ultimately the problem.
 Princeton is part of an America that has too often disregarded, ignored, or excused racism, allowing the persistence of systems that discriminate against Black people.”

 Many alumni and others have long argued for keeping the name.
 Wilson had a significant impact on the university as Princeton’s president at the beginning of the 20th century, and went on to become a two-term U.S. president and international leader during and after World War I. He was awarded the Nobel Peace Prize in 1919.

-But his racist views also left their mark: He re-segregated the federal civil service after decades of integration.
+But his racist views also left their mark: He resegregated the federal civil service after decades of integration.

 President Trump expressed disbelief in June at the university’s decision.
 “Can anyone believe that Princeton just dropped the name of Woodrow Wilson from their highly respected policy center,” he wrote in a tweet that also questioned another renaming.
 “Incredible stupidity!”